Discover more from Quality Value Investing

 From an investment standpoint, there are just a few market timers in each event who got in with a lucky twist of fate or the rare intuitive sense of market conditions, profited, and got out.
 Those are the ones who dominate the financial news feeds and sponsored content, giving a false appearance of bullishness or bearishness in the market fad among the masses of well-intentioned investors.

 The list of household names who made fortunes beating the market by owning investments with utility over extended periods is lengthy.
-Yet, I cannot name a celebrity investor, off the top of my head, who adds wealth year after year, trading in and out of fast money, market-timing fads.
+Yet, off the top of my head, I cannot name a celebrity investor who adds wealth year after year, trading in and out of fast money and market-timing fads.

 Because price is what you pay, and value is what you get.